deeplearning4j/deeplearning4j/gettingstarted.md

 ![Alt text](../img/pom_after.png)

 That's it.
 Once you've pasted the right dependencies into the pom (you may choose others, such as deeplearning4j-scaleout for distributed deep learning, or nd4j-jcublas for GPUs), you're done.
-You can create a new Java file within IntelliJ and start using Deeplearning4j's API to start building neural nets.
+You can create a new Java file within IntelliJ under the folders [src/main/java/](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html), and start using Deeplearning4j's API to start building neural nets.
 (See our [examples](http://deeplearning4j.org/quickstart.html) if you need inspiration.)

 ## <a id="github">Github</a>